cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpinitsystem.md

 **`-c cluster_configuration_file`**

 Required.
-The full path and filename of the configuration file, which contains all of the defined parameters to configure and initialize a new Greenplum Database system.
+The full path and filename of the configuration file, which contains all of the defined parameters to configure and initialize a new Cloudberry Database system.
 See [Initialization Configuration File Format](#initialization-configuration-file-format) for a description of this file.
 You must provide either the `-c <cluster_configuration_file>` option or the `-I <input_configuration_file>` option to `gpinitsystem`.

 **`-D`**